-Use our Deep Relax Bath & Shower Oil, infused with our lulling essential oil blend of earthy Vetivert, soothing Camomile and comforting Sandalwood , to complement your soak and calm your body even further.
+Use our Deep Relax Bath & Shower Oil, infused with our lulling essential oil blend of earthy Vetivert, soothing Chamomile and comforting Sandalwood , to compliment your soak and calm your body even further.
 Created by our own founder to ease her insomnia, our Deep Relax formula is the perfect combination of essential oils to aid in a restorative night’s sleep.

 Give Yourself a Massage